 I figured out the purpose of a book launch is to celebrate.
 I know, I probably should have known that already but sometimes you have to experience something to understand it.

 I approached the launch day somewhat nervous because you know, the whole talking in front of people thing.
 I asked my wonderful writing friend Flo Bridger to ‘launch me’ and within a day she had sent me a list of questions about me and Cassandra.
-I wrote notes about what I wanted to say and I practiced and by four o’clock – just two hours to go because launch commencement – (with a one hour drive to get there) I was still not feeling right.
+I wrote notes about what I wanted to say and I practised and by four o’clock – just two hours to go before launch commencement – (with a one hour drive to get there) I was still not feeling right.
 I meditated on it and realised I there were not enough questions.
 I am not a verbose talker.
 I am not going to give mile long answers to questions and I was trying to remember all the mile long things I wanted to say with each question.
 So, I rewrote them.
 Turned three questions into seven questions and then I was comfortable.
 I didn’t really think about it again.

 What I so so loved about my launch was the people who came.
-People I went to primary school with, people I went to high school with, my neighbours and friends (old and new), the Pocket Bookclub of course, my family, work colleagues, writers I had met, my wonderful editor Gail, Odyssey book author Ben Allmon.
+People I went to primary school with, people I went to high school with, my neighbours and friends (old and new), the Pocket Bookclub, of course, my family, work colleagues, writers I had met, my wonderful editor Gail, Odyssey book author Ben Allmon.
 People dragged along other people and we had a good crowd filling the little deck at Avid Bookstore.

-I don’t like being the center of attention.
+I don’t like being the centre of attention.
 But I had to be and I got on with it and told my stories and even made people laugh.
 I signed books and overall I think it went well.
 It felt like a celebration!
 Cassandra is officially in the world.
 May she have a great life.